sushma110396/NFT-Project/README.md

 - Mint NFTs with custom images and metadata.
 - List your NFTs for sale.
-- Buy NFTs from the marketplace. using ETH/ERC 20 tokens
+- Buy NFTs from the marketplace using ETH/ERC20 tokens.
 - View your NFT collection.

 ## Technologies Used